-- 5.2.1 Students may declare a double degree no later than the end of their third year of study in accordance with the procedures announced by the University.
+- 5.2.1 Students with a home major may declare a double degree no later than the end of their third year of study in accordance with the procedures announced by the University.
 Subject to attainment of a minimum CGPA of 3.30 at the end of the semester when the declaration is submitted and fulfilment of any other stipulated conditions, as well as approval by the Heads of the academic units offering the two degrees, such students will pursue a concurrent study of two degrees (one of which is to be the degree for the home major) in accordance with the specified double degree combinations approved by the University. - 5.2.2 Attainment of a double degree requires a minimum of 165 credit units.
 Some overlap in the courses required for the two degrees is allowed provided that at least 45 credit units in new courses are completed for the second degree.
-Apart from fulfilling all the specified requirements for both degrees, including the college/school requirements for both degrees as appropriate, students may be required to fulfil any other extra requirements stipulated by the college(s)/school(s) concerned. - 5.2.3 Additional credits exceeding 144 credit units required for studying a double degree must be self-financed. - 5.2.4 Students who cannot complete a double degree but have fulfilled the requirements for a single degree may still apply for graduation.
+Apart from fulfilling all the specified requirements for both degrees, including the college/school requirements for both degrees as appropriate, students may be required to fulfil any other extra requirements stipulated by the college(s)/school(s) concerned. - 5.2.3 Additional credits required for studying a double degree which exceed the maximum credit unit limit for the home degree must be self-financed. - 5.2.4 Students may also be admitted directly to a specified double degree programme approved by the University.
+For direct entry to a specified double degree, course registration exceeding 144 credit units must be self-financed. - 5.2.5 Students who cannot complete a double degree but have fulfilled the requirements for a single degree may still apply for graduation.
 The completed courses from the unfulfilled degree may be counted toward the completed degree as free electives or used for fulfilling requirements for a second major or a minor as appropriate.